-There are two guides on Ending Human Trafficking.
-The one is the Community Implementation Guide and the other is the Facilitator Training Guide (this guide).
+There are two guides regarding Ending Human Trafficking.
+The one is the Community Implementation Guide (this one) and the other is the Facilitator Training Guide.
 They are very similar and as the names suggest, the Facilitator Training Guide prepares facilitators to implement the Community Conversation with stakeholders of the community.
 The Community Implementation Guide is to facilitate the actual community conversation with community members.
-To prepare facilitators to conduct the actual community conversation they go through the same activities they will use in the community conversation.